 Bottle Tree Ranch

 The bottle tree ranch is the creation of one man, and it is about as photogenic as a roadside attraction could be.
 It features “trees” of metal with bottles as the leaves, a super cool spot that I highly recommend.

 Unofficial Center of the World

-Almost on the border of both Mexico and Arizona, the Center of the World is one of those roadside attractions that has everything.
-Some of the things you will see here are an actual piece of the Eifel Tower, a marker for the unofficial center of the world, a church and a whole bunch of murals.
+Almost on the border of both Mexico and Arizona, the Center of the World is one of those roadside attractions that a ton of stuff.
+Some of the things you will see here are an actual piece of the Eifel Tower, a marker for the unofficial center of the world, a church, and a whole bunch of murals.

 Charlie Brown Farms

-A roadside shop with a little bit of everything.
-I saw ostrich eggs, the worlds largest beef jerky and tons of crazy pieces of art while there.
+Charlie Brown Farms is a roadside shop with a little bit of everything.
+I saw ostrich eggs, the world’s largest beef jerky and tons of crazy pieces of art while there.
 You need a good 45 minutes to browse this store.

 Desert Christ Park